Gauge theory for string algebroids: Complex gauge group

-We introduce now our notion of Morita equivalence for string algebroids over a fixed complex manifold $X$.
+We introduce next the complex gauge group of our theory as a suitable subgroup of automorphisms of a complex string algebroid.
+For this, in the present section we show that, essentially, a holomorphic string algebroid can be obtained by reduction in a unique way (see Proposition \ref{prop:QL}).
+This will lead us to a canonical notion of complex gauge group, which will be introduced in Section \ref{sec:Ham}.
 We follow the notation in Proposition \ref{prop:QL}.
-For simplicity, when it is clear from the context, we will denote a complex string algebroid $(E,\underline{P},\rho_c)$ (resp. string algebroid $(Q,P,\rho)$) over $X$ simply by $E$ (resp. $Q$).
+For simplicity, when it is clear from the context, we will denote a complex string algebroid $(E,\underline{P},\rho_c)$ (resp. string algebroid $(Q,P,\rho)$) over a complex manifold $X$ simply by $E$ (resp. $Q$).
 We fix the structure group of all our principal bundles (either smooth or holomorphic) to be a complex Lie group $G$.